EasyIOS/EasyIOS-Swift/README.md

 * MVVM : `Model-View-ViewModel` inspired by [Functional Reactive Programming](http://en.wikipedia.org/wiki/Functional_reactive_programming)
 * HTML To Native : Transform HTML&CSS to Native Control,
+* JavaScript and Native Bridge: We can declare the js function in native and call the js function in html
 * DataBinding : We can use the SwiftBond to Bind the data via swift,and use the EZViewModel to Bind the data via html.example `{{title}}`
 * Reflect Cocoa Touch : Reflect all the Cocoa Touch Api ,we can use the Cocoa Touch Api via HTML
 * AutoLayout : The HTML layout based on the `AutoLayout`